Skip to content

 Tip

 We highly recommend working in an uncluttered space and keeping parts in their original bags.
-Parts can be easily dropped during assembly, causing small screws to scatter everywhere.
+Parts can easily be dropped during assembly, causing small screws to scatter everywhere.

 Tip